jhumelsine/jhumelsine.github.io/_posts/2024-03-07-specification-design-pattern-use-case.md

 fiveStarAltRock.add(constraints);
 ```

 The above is a sample of how to build the Specification/Composite tree statically.
 However, this would not support the flexible GUI.
-The software behind the GUI would still call the same methods shown above, but it would do so in a more piecemeal approach were each element would be considered individually, created and assembled into the whole structure.
+The software behind the GUI would still call the same methods shown above, but it would do so in a more piecemeal approach were each element would be considered individually, created, and assembled into the whole structure.

 The Specification/Composite tree would be:
 <img src="/assets/SpecificationPlaylistObjects.png" alt="Leaf Playlist Classes" width = "90%" align="center" style="padding-right: 35px;">